bduckdev/bduckdotdev/src/app/resume/resume.md

 **Duck Family Dental** - (Project is closed-source, repo available upon request) | [Site](https://duckfamilydental.com) - 03/2025

-_Modern website built using SvelteKit and TailwindCSS, deployed on cloud in custom docker container_
+_Modern website built using SvelteKit and TailwindCSS, deployed in a custom Dockerized cloud environment._

 - SEO-friendly website to assist in patient acquisition for a dental practice.
 - Deployed in a self-hosted cloud environment with git workflows for handling updates as they are pushed to the repo.